GHOST-thwaites/GHOST_ApRES_archiving/README.md

 # GHOST_ApRES_archiving
-Code for preparation of data collected by the ITGC GHOST project for archiving
+Code for preparation of data collected by the ITGC GHOST project for archiving.